Streamlining the Admission Process

-It is far easier for a student to learn English vocabulary when a student can analyze the basic Latin roots and infer the definition rather than memorize meanings in a vacuum.
+It is far easier for a student to learn English vocabulary when the student can analyze the basic Latin roots and infer the definition rather than memorize meanings in a vacuum.
 Latin is also an invaluable aid in teaching English grammar because basic grammatical concepts become clearer in a student’s mind when presented in the logical structure of the Latin language.
-The ability logically to deduce sense from statement (i.e. comprehension) is greatly increased.
+The ability logically to deduce sense from statement (i.e., comprehension) is greatly increased.
 Also, Latin terms are common in many professions including law and medicine.

 Q: Can you tell me about safety on campus?

 A: Student safety is a priority.
 We have heart defibrillators, fire extinguishers, and security cameras strategically placed throughout our gated campus.
 CPR classes are available to employees during the summer, and everyone who works with children at STE must take a Safeguarding God’s Children training course.
 We also have security personnel that patrol campus and our parking lots.